welyab/maze-backtracking/README.md

 This project is part of a simple tutorial about using of backtracking algorithms.

+## Setup

+The fast way to get hands on code is open the project in some IDE with support for Kotlin under a Gradle project:

+* IntelliJ (recommended)
+* Eclipse (with specific kotlin plugins)

 ## Generating a Maze

 The maze paths fits inside a matrix with `width` and `height` dimensions.
 The `MazeGenerator` class generates mazes by using [Wilson's algorithm](https://en.wikipedia.org/wiki/Maze_generation_algorithm#Wilson's_algorithm), that try to randomly create paths.